-ABOVE: the 1981 BATTLE OF THE GARAGES VOL. 1; we had "(Are You Gonna Be There) At The Love-In" included on the release … center and right-the first record released by the band.
+ABOVE: the 1981 BATTLE OF THE GARAGES On the VOL. 1 LP we had "(Are You Gonna Be There) At The Love-In" included on the release … center and right-the first record released by the band.
 I have to point out, and I recently realized that the date on most discographies states that this was released in 1979; this is NOT TRUE.
 This was actually released in the early months of 1981.
 I was researching and making sure my data was correct and found an issue of GORILLA BEAT from Spring of 1981 and it stated that Andy joined the ALREADY ESTABLISHED AND EXISTING band in March of 1980 and Ori joined in October of 1980.
 NO WAY this came out in 1979.
 A Gorilla Beat Magazine issue released at the time confirmed that it was released SPRING 1981.
 I believe we made up the myth that it was out in '79 to give more cred to the younger guys in the band as well as make it seem that the band was 'the first to release a garage record' or whatever (sort of like the space race between the USA and Russia in the 50's & 60's 'who will be first??').
 In any case, this came out the same time as the VOXX BATTLE OF THE GARAGES in 1981.
 Far Right: Contract to me from Greg Shaw.

 ABOVE: Left: 'Drunk On Muddy Water' cover out-take.
 Prevost: "This was taken by Mary Ellen Gardiner, a really good friend of mine, and the garage in the background was in her back yard.
 She did a lot of our photos over the years including the front cover of the "Hey Little Bird" picture sleeve and shots on the back cover of our first album."
 Photo on the Right was an off-the-wall Beatlesque shot of the same era band: in the photo: From bottom, then clockwise: Brett Reynolds (drums), Andy Babiuk (bass), Paul Rocco (Guitar), Greg.
 Right, inset, bottom: PAISLEY ZIPPER BAND 45 on Get Hip, Center-Spanish bootleg-same band--same band lineup as 'Drunk'-I came up with the name back in the 70's when I used to put it on my 45's 'Want List'-and other collectors would look for it even though it didn't exist and I made it up--joke was on them!